 In the 1990s, Paul Villinski aspired to address the topic of addiction in his works, and it was at this time that he began to recover cans of drinks in the street.
 Often crushed, flattened, damaged, broken or irreparable, he sees in these cans a metaphor for drug addiction and effects created by it.

 Using the motive of the butterfly, Paul Villinski conveys a message of hope and compassion in his work.
 As a commentary on the origin of beauty, his artwork reach the visitor through a visual experience that he cannot turn away from, almost under hypnosis.
-Fascinated by the intrinsic logic and visual rhythm of nature, he accidentally constructs his compositions, and attempts to remove all visible action from the human touch.
+Fascinated by the intrinsic logic and visual rhythm of nature, he accidentally constructs his compositions and attempts to remove all visible action from the human touch.
 Of an undeniable beauty, his installations are thoughtful, yet not calculated.
 His work discusses both materialism and consumerism in the choice of materials used, but also environmental concerns through the patterns depicted.
 In his most recent works, Paul Villinski advocates for the threatened or endangered butterfly species.
 In installations like Ghost (2014), where butterflies are painted in white, one can distinguish forms only by the shadows they carry on the wall.
-The artist leads us to see the possible (and probable) consequences of our actions on the nature’s systems and what inhabits it.
+The artist leads us to see the possible (and probable) consequences of our actions on nature’s systems and what inhabits it.

 Born in Maine in the United States in 1960, Paul Villinski now lives and works in Long Island, New York.
 Educated at Phillips Exeter Academy, followed by the Massachusetts College of Art and the Cooper Union for the Advancement of Science and Art, he then moved to New York City in the early 1980s.
-His work has been shown at numerous exhibitions throughout the United States, including at the University of Texas Blanton Museum in Austin, the Montgomery Museum of Art, the Museum of Arts and Design of New York, and Prospect New Orleans biennale, to name only a few.
-Paul Villinski's work can be found in several museum, corporate and private collections in the United States, including the McNay Art Museum in San Antonio, the Museum of Contemporary Art in Jacksonville, the Caesar's Palace of Las Vegas, and several others.
+His work has been shown at numerous exhibitions throughout the United States, including at the University of Texas Blanton Museum in Austin, the Montgomery Museum of Art, the Museum of Arts and Design of New York, and Prospect New Orleans Biennale, to name only a few.
+Paul Villinski's work can be found in several museums, corporate and private collections in the United States, including the McNay Art Museum in San Antonio, the Museum of Contemporary Art in Jacksonville, the Caesar's Palace of Las Vegas, and several others.
 Paul Villinski also has many commissioned projects to his credit.
-His studio recently completed SkyCycles, a work with three gigantic flying bicycles, as part of the New York City Percent for Art Program.
+His studio recently completed SkyCycles, work with three gigantic flying bicycles, as part of the New York City Percent for Art Program.
 In 2017, Paul Villinski had a solo exhibition at the Taubman Museum of Art.